 Friends of Paynesville and Raymond Island, Eagle Point VIC

 The small community of Paynesville and Raymond Island has been economically devastated by the loss of tourism from the bushfires and now COVID-19.
-The Friends of Paynesville and Raymond Island Facebook Group has provided a space for the community to come together in the aftermath and work on positive initiatives to recover.
-The Group was formed to provide a forum for sharing ideas and with no established community forum representing the interests of Paynesville, Raymond Island and surrounds, the Facebook Group is now the central meeting point for local discussion and decision making on initiatives to build community connection, support business, tourism and growth for the local community.
+The Friends of Paynesville and Raymond Island Facebook Group have provided a space for the community to come together in the aftermath and work on positive initiatives to recover.
+The Group was formed to provide a forum for sharing ideas and with no established community forum representing the interests of Paynesville, Raymond Island and its surrounds, the Facebook Group is now the central meeting point for local discussion and decision-making on initiatives to build community connection, support business, tourism and growth for the local community.

 Love the Bay BB, Batemans Bay NSW

 The Love the Bay BB Facebook Group was initially created as a community pride campaign, supporting the local business community and therefore the local community.
 However, in the midst of the bushfire crisis on the NSW South Coast, it soon became clear the role of the Group was more important than ever.
 The Group prioritises showcasing the local business community and giving them a platform on which they can promote their unique businesses and, importantly, encouraging locals and visitors to shop local.

 “This grant means Love the Bay BB can continue to help build community resilience post-bushfires and through this pandemic, instilling community pride, and encouraging a new kind of connectedness.” – Marieke Janssen, Group Admin.

 The Let’s Talk Mental Health Facebook Group was set up by a group of mental health professionals to open up the conversation about mental health as a means of reducing stigma for those in fire or drought-affected communities.
 The Group benefits anyone who has been impacted by the bushfires – including those that have lost their homes, lost their businesses, or are just struggling to get back to their normal routine.